 - As of 2020, however, the two SSS portals have been merged to avoid confusion and to streamline all SSS online activities.
 You can now access the new and improved My.SSS through the official SSS website.
 The new My.SSS portal is compatible with various browsers (Google Chrome, Safari, Mozilla Firefox, Opera Mini, etc.), unlike the old portal that supports only Internet Explorer version 11.

 Employees (including kasambahay), self-employed, voluntary, OFW, and non-working spouse members who meet the following requirements can create an online SSS account:

 - Valid SSS number

-- Valid date of coverage (the month and year when the SSS coverage started i.e., when the employer reported the employee for coverage or when the member first paid contribution as a self-employed/non-working spouse/OFW member)
+- Valid date of coverage (the month and year when the SSS coverage started, i.e., when the employer reported the employee for coverage or when the member first contributed as a self-employed/non-working spouse/OFW member)

 Household employers who hire at least one house helper can register online if they meet the following requirements: